-Al Jazeera’s Rula Amin, reporting from Damascus, said the government has reiterated that the troops are in Deraa to protect residents.
+Al Jazeera’s Rula Amin, reporting from Damascus, said the government has reiterated that it is there to protect residents.

-“What we are hearing from activists in Damascus is fear and concern that what the government is trying to do is crush the protests to create fear among people to stay at home,” she said.
+“What we are hearing from activists in Damascus is fear and concern that what the government is trying to do is crush the protests to create fear among people to stay at home.

 “Then [the government will] come up with its own plan of reforms, but people won’t be able to stand up and defy these reforms.
 That is how the government wants to move forward.”

 She said the troop deployment was an “unprecedented” offensive against the wave of dissent that has swept the country since the uprising began on March 15.

 Up until now, she said, security forces had cracked down in reaction to protests.
 But the flood of troops into Douma and Deraa came in the absence of any demonstrations.